-The first step in managing your psoriasis is getting a definitive diagnosis with one of our practitioners at Nashville Skin.
+The first step in managing your psoriasis is getting a definitive diagnosis with one of medical dermatologists at Nashville Skin.
 A diagnosis involves an evaluation of the patches and plaques on your skin and an examination of your nails.

-Depending on your type of psoriasis, there are several effective treatments that we use at Nashville Skin to help you manage your symptoms.
+Depending on your type of psoriasis, there are several medical dermatology treatments that we use at Nashville Skin to help you manage your symptoms.
 Some of these treatments include: